-Because you only have an overview of their current diet at the moment, and you’ll need more info if you are going to give more specific recommendations.
+Because you only have an overview of their current diet, and you’ll need more info if you give specific recommendations.

-To get all the details you need, you’ll probably need your client to complete a detailed food diary.
+You’ll probably need your client to complete a detailed food diary to get all the details you need.

-They can use an app or good old pen and paper, but, either way, you need to see exactly what they eat over the course of a week.
+They can use an app or good old pen and paper, but either way, you need to see exactly what they eat over a week.

 Once your client has completed and returned their food diary, and you have clarified any of the information you are unsure of, it’s time to get to work and analyze the data.